ploose/BINF4241-group01/Assignment3/ANSWERS.md

 in one game.
 To achive this, we added a new field, named uniqueInstance of the type board.
 Additionally, we added the method getUniqueInstance, which returns the unique instance of the board and creates it first if needed.

+The class and the sequence diagrams can be found in the files "class diagram part 1" and "sequence diagram part 1".

 #Part 3:
 We've decided to implement the second functionality (Scoreboard and ChessPieceIterator).